PERSONAL CARE SERVICES PROVIDER IN CALIFORNIA

 - 3 min read

-SUPPORTING DAILY LIVING THROUGH IN-HOME ASSISTANCE FOR INDIVIDUALS WITH DISABILITIES, CHRONIC CONDITIONS, OR AGE-RELATED NEEDS
+SUPPORTING DAILY INDEPENDENCE THROUGH ONE-ON-ONE ASSISTANCE FOR INDIVIDUALS WITH DEVELOPMENTAL DISABILITIES

 1. GOVERNING AGENCIES